Open

 The Judging Process

-Each year the finalist garments are selected through three rounds of closed judging.
-The judging panel comprises WOW Founder and Resident Judge, Dame Suzie Moncrieff, and several guest judges, from the worlds of art and fashion, who are invited to be part of the panel.
+Each year prizes are awarded through two rounds of closed judging.
+The judging panel is led by WOW Founder and Resident Judge, Dame Suzie Moncrieff, and joined by an esteemed selection of guest judges representing excellence across art, design, fashion, and culture.

 Dame Suzie Moncrieff